Examples

 make run-service project=prompt-to-nft service=stablediffusion

 This will start the stablediffusion service.
-Note that this service will have to download a large model file, so it may take a few minutes to be fully ready.
-Downloaded model will get cached, so subsequent runs will be faster.
+Note that this service will have to download a large model file, which will take a few minutes.
+The model will get cached, so subsequent runs will be much faster.

 Setting up the Infernet Node along with the prompt-to-nft container